GusMartins499/first-iac-project/readme.md

 ## Notes
 - Always run `terraform plan` before `apply`.
 - Use `-auto-approve` with caution, since it bypasses the confirmation step.
+- Use `terraform fmt` to lint.
+- To create new modules or updating modules is mandatory to execute `terraform init`